The Battle of Bademunde

 The Battle of Bademunde (Die Schlacht von Bademünde) is a 1931 German comedy film directed by Philipp Lothar Mayring and starring Max Adalbert, Claire Rommer and Paul Wagner.
 It was one of a number of military comedies made during the late Weimar era.
 It was shot at the Babelsberg Studios in Berlin.
 The film's sets were designed by the art director Artur Günther.
-It was produced and distributed by UFA, Germanys largest film company of the era.
+It was produced and distributed by UFA, Germany's largest film company of the era.

+Synopsis

+In the small seaside spa town Bademunde a new mineral spring is about to be opened.
+The arrival of a contingent of sailors causes chaos as they clash with the local army garrison.
+The town official Knospe desperately tries to maintain order while his niece Susi flirts with the visiting officers.